defcronyke/gitcid/README.md

 ## Install a Dedicated Git Server

-Install a git server at a target ssh location, using the tools from this project:
+Install a git server at a target ssh location, using tools from this project:

 [https://gitlab.com/defcronyke/git-server](https://gitlab.com/defcronyke/git-server)